-When you hear the word methane you probably think of cow farts, but cow burps are also a big contributer to methane levels in the atmosphere.
+When you hear the word methane, you probably think of cow farts, but cow burps are also a big contributor to methane levels in the atmosphere.
 Livestock ( cows, pigs, sheep and other animals ) are responsible for 14.5% of global greenhouse gas emissions!! ( source – United Nations’ Food and Agriculture Organization)

 How many cows are there?

-There are thought to be over 1.3 billion cows on the planet which amount to a huge amount of methane!
+There are thought to be over 1.3 billion cows on the planet, which amounts to a huge amount of methane!

 However, before you assign all the blame to cows, humans are actually responsible for most methane emissions.